CedricChnfr/portfolio/_posts/Courses/2024-10-03-service-oriented-architecture.markdown

 ### D.II.
 Self Evaluation
 - **Acquired Skills**: Mastered the design, implementation, and deployment of service-oriented architectures.
-- **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices.
+- **Skills to Develop**: Need to enhance understanding of advanced cryptographic techniques and their practical applications in IoT security.

 ### D.III.
 Balance Sheet